Space Mission Structures (3 Day)

 $2050 per person

 This 3-day course presents the structure for a space or launch vehicle as a system.
 Originally based on the instructor’s book, Spacecraft Structures and Mechanisms: From Concept to Launch, this course has evolved and been improved continuously since 1995.

 If you are an engineer involved in any aspect of spacecraft or launch-vehicle structures, regardless of your level of experience, you will benefit from this course.
-Subjects include functions, requirements, environments, stress analysis, fracture mechanics, finite element analysis, configuration development, preliminary design, designing to avoid problems with dynamic loads, improving the loads-cycle process, verification planning, quality assurance, testing, and risk assessment.
+Subjects include functions, requirements, environments, stress analysis, fatigue, fracture mechanics, finite element analysis, configuration development, preliminary design, improving the loads-cycle process, verification planning, quality assurance, testing, and risk assessment.

 What you will learn:

-The objectives are to a systems perspective of space-mission structures and improve your understanding of …
+The objectives are to impart a systems perspective of space-mission structures and improve your understanding of …

 - Structural functions, requirements, and environments